Official US Government Icon

 3. the project is located in any territory or possession of the United States.

-How to use RAISE Mapping Tool:
+How to use the Grant Project Location Verification Tool:

 1. Access the Mapping Tool at: https://maps.dot.gov/BTS/GrantProjectLocationVerification/